 John Collins Jacob (1935 -) a retired grazier was elected to the Council on May 4 1985 representing Kybybolite Ward.
-He represents the council on the joint Library and Aerodrome Board and is a member of the Finance, Works and Machinery, Sale Yards Assessment Revision Civic Center and Central Boarder Advisory committees.
+He represents the council on the joint Library and Aerodrome Board and is a member of the Finance, Works and Machinery, Sale Yards Assessment Revision Civic Centre and Central Boarder Advisory committees.
 He is a past President of the Naracoorte Golf Club, Group Captain and Fire Supervisor of the Naracoorte CFS.

 Roderick Archie Johnson J.P (1937 -) a company director was elected to the Council May 1985 representing Frances Ward.
 He was duly elected Chairman of the Naracoorte District Sale Yards Committee and serves on the Naracoorte and Districts Pest Plant Control Board and the Administration, Finance, Works and Machinery and Assessment Revision committees.

 Joseph Slade Matthews (1921 -) a semi-retired hobby farmer was elected to the Council on May 4 1985, representing Robertson Ward.
 He is Chairman of the Naracoorte and Districts Pest Plant Control Board and a member of the Administration, Finance, Works and Machinery and Assessment Revision committees.
 In addition he represents the Council on the Naracoorte Hospital Board and the Naracoorte District Tourist Association, he is a board member of the Longridge Home for aged and Chairman of the Building Committee.

 John Phillip Schinckel (1921 -) a farmer of Kybybolite was elected to represent Kybybolite Ward on Mat 4 1985.
 He represents the Council on the South East Livestock Committee, the Join Cemetery Board and the Naracoorte Districts Pest Plant Control Board, as well as being a member of the Finance, Works and Machinery and Assessment Revision committees.
 Cr.
 Schinckel is a committee member and present Chairman of the Kybybolite Hall, a life member of the Kybybolite Agriculture Bureau, has been an Ambulance Board member for ten years and a volunteer ambulance driver for fifteen years, and is in Secretary of the Kybybolite United Farmers and Stockowners.